 2019: 10th of September till the 15th of September

 Departure Date 2020 & Price: see overview at the end of the page

 Around 90 km

-Accommodation in Eldhestar Guesthouse in 2-4 bedrooms with made up beds and shared facilities, full board, English speaking guide, riding and safety equipment.
+Accommodation in Eldhestars Guesthouse in 2-4 bedrooms (shared rooms) with made up beds and shared facilities.

 What to bring